jandyroach6/Ecommerce-Follow-Along/README.md

 Authentication ensures only the right people can access certain features.
 For example:
 - Users need to logm in to place orders or see their personal data.
 - It keeps the app secure by verifying users' identities.

+### Milestone 2: Project Setup and Login Page Development
+In this milestone, we set up the foundational structure for the project and implemented the first user-facing feature: the Login Page.
+Here's what we completed:

+1. Project Folder Structure
+We organized the project into two separate directories:

+Frontend: Where the React app lives.
+Backend: Where the Node.js/Express backend resides.
+This structure will make it easier to manage the frontend and backend code separately as the project grows.

+2. React Frontend Setup
+We initialized a new React application to build the user interface.
+This app will be the foundation for all the user-facing features of the e-commerce platform.

+3. Node.js Backend Setup
+We set up a simple Node.js server using Express to handle requests and API routes.
+This server will eventually power the various features, like user authentication, product management, and order processing.

+4. Tailwind CSS Configuration
+Tailwind CSS was configured to enable a utility-first styling approach for rapid and responsive design.
+This allows us to quickly style components without writing custom CSS.

+5. Login Page Development
+The main feature developed in this milestone is the Login Page:

+A functional login form where users can enter their credentials to authenticate.
+Responsive and styled using Tailwind CSS to ensure a modern user experience.

+### Milestone 3:
+Set up dedicated folders for organizing backend code effectively.
+Initialized and configured a Node.js server to handle API requests.
+Connected the application to MongoDB to store and manage data.
+Implemented basic error handling to ensure smooth server operation.

+### Milestone 4
+Created a User Model to define how user data is structured in the database, also developed a User Controller to manage user interactions, like adding or retrieving data.
+Additionally, configured Multer to handle file uploads, allowing users to store files such as images.